Highlights from IMTS 2016

 Conferences Prove Popular

-Conference sessions at IMTS 2016 collectively attracted 2,296 attendees and offered 159 sessions spanning 151+ hours of programing.
+Conference sessions at IMTS 2016 collectively attracted 2,296 visitors and offered 159 sessions spanning 151+ hours of programing.

 The Additive Manufacturing Conference, Sept.
 13-14, was highly successful in large part due to the serious growth in industrial part production, particularly in the aerospace market.
 Adoption curves are more quickly advancing from prototyping to production, as evidenced by Caterpillar’s Additive Manufacturing Product Manager, who discussed the company evolution into additive manufacturing of larger aftermarket components.
 Autodesk presented its view on the large leaps made in the materials being used in additive manufacturing.